-- 1.1 - 1.1 Following the General Election in May, the Finance and Business Planning report presented to Policy and Resources (P&R) Committee in July 2015, updated the assumptions in the Medium Term Financial Strategy (MTFS) It noted a revised budget gap for 2016-20, estimated at £29.4m beyond the proposals previously set out in the MTFS.
+- 1.1 Following the General Election in May, the Finance and Business Planning report presented to Policy and Resources (P&R) Committee in July 2015, updated the assumptions in the Medium Term Financial Strategy (MTFS).
+It noted a revised budget gap for 2016-20, estimated at £29.4m beyond the proposals previously set out in the MTFS.
 This represents an increase of £7.5m on the assumptions presented to Council in March.
-This is mainly a result of an anticipated reduction in funding that Barnet will receive from Government. - 1.2 As a result of the scale of the challenge facing Local Government from public spending reductions and increasing demand, Barnet's response to the financial challenge is predicated around: - 1.2.1 Maximising the revenues we generate locally through growth and investment - 1.2.2 Growth is an essential part of the council's strategy as we become less reliant on Government funding and generate more of our income locally.
-Residents will continue to share in the benefits of growth, with increasing housing development leading to an increase in the tax base and, subsequently, helping the council maintain lower Council Tax bills. - 1.2.3 With the help of local residents and businesses, 60 potential sites for housing have been identified to support the borough's future development pipeline.
-It is estimated that the first 15 sites could accommodate up to 700 new homes.
-Supply can be increased without the need for new sites by bringing the approximately 1,300 homes in Barnet which have been empty for 6 months or more back into residential use.
-The council is offering Empty Property Grants to owners who wish to refurbish, demolish, rebuild or convert these properties.

-1.3 Targeted help to those that need it - a focus on employment
+This is mainly a result of an anticipated reduction in funding that Barnet will receive from Government. - 1.2 In terms of the Children, Education, Libraries and Safeguarding (CELS) Committee there is a saving required of £14.5m (by 2020) rising from £9.9m previously; from a total budget of £55.6m.
+The Council's budget has already reduced by 25% from 2010 in real terms. - 1.3 As a result of the scale of the challenge facing Local Government from public spending reductions and increasing demand, Barnet's response to the financial challenge is predicated around: - Maximising the revenues we generate locally through growth and investment - Targeted help to those that need it a focus on employment - Investing in the future - · Managing demand on services